narnolddd/FETA3/README.md

 Please cite as:

-Naomi A. Arnold, Raul J. Mondragon, Richard G. Clegg.
-(2019).
-Changing the tune: mixtures of network models that vary in time. arXiv:xxxx.XXXX
+Arnold, Naomi A., Raul J. Mondragón, and Richard G. Clegg.
+"Likelihood-based approach to discriminate mixtures of network models that vary in time." _Scientific reports_ 11.1 (2021): 1-13.

 # Building and running